OCR – MEI

 What are the entry requirements?

-To take two maths A-Levels you need to really enjoy solving mathematical problems and want to devote a significant amount of your time to it.
-An A* at GCSE is strongly recommended.
+To take two Maths A-Levels you need to really enjoy solving mathematical problems and want to devote a significant amount of your time to it.
+A Grade 8/9 at GCSE is essential.

 What do students who study this course go on to do?